Methods for small telescopes

 dictate how many exposures need to be taken, so that the total integration when

-stacked is enough to record the object well.
+stacked is enough to record the object well and whether even shorter exposures

-can be very important and the shorter download speed can be critical.
+can be very important and having a short download speed can be critical.

 Accuracy limitations of the LX200 mount and the advantages of re-stacking